Most commercial-grade ramps are built out of four different types of materials: wood, aluminum, steel, and concrete.

 Pros: The material itself is generally inexpensive, which means lower cost up front for the ramp.
 Many property owners also prefer the aesthetic of a wood ramp over a metal one, giving the property a quainter feel.

 Cons: Wood ramps take several days to build, which means higher labor and building permit costs.
-Ramps made out of wood also require quite a bit of maintenance after the initial build, because wood rots and warps faster and easier than other materials, and can also be dangerous when wet.
+Building a wood ramp requires careful measurement and cutting—a single mistake can cause extensive reworking as well as wasted material.
+You must also have the required saws and other tools for the installation.
+Ramps made out of wood require quite a bit of maintenance after the initial build as well, because wood rots and warps faster and easier than other materials.
+Regular cleaning and sealing are required to limit this, but it still does not completely stop the decay.
 When it comes time to remove a wood ramp, you’ll not only need to factor in the labor costs once again to take the ramp down, but you’ll also have to figure out the disposal of the materials.
+Wood can also be naturally slick when there’s mist or rain, requiring extra safety precautions such as tread tape.

 Aluminum

-Pros: Aluminum modular ramps are also great for creating customizable access solutions, and are virtually maintenance free.
+Pros: Aluminum modular ramps are great for creating customizable access solutions for any commercial space.
 Since the modular parts are shipped pre-made, experts can install and take down an aluminum ramp system in a matter of hours.
+Aluminum is the lightest of the materials, making the parts easier to maneuver and install.
 This makes aluminum ramps great for both temporary and permanent solutions.

-Aluminum ramp systems will last a lifetime and will stand up to the harshest of environments, along with repeated, everyday use.
-With their permanent, slip-resistance surface and smooth, continuous handrails, these ramps ensure safe access for all individuals.
+With their permanent, slip-resistant surface and smooth, continuous handrails, these ramps ensure safe access for all individuals.

-Cons: Due to the material and pre-assembled parts, these ramps typically cost more money up front.
+Cons: Due to the material and pre-assembled parts, these ramps typically cost more money upfront, though the shorter installation time and reduced labor costs help to balance that.

 Steel

-Pros: Modular steel ramps allow for a design that enables customization for any property.
+Pros: A steel ramp allows for a design that enables customization for any property.
+Steel is an inherently strong material.

-Cons: Steel easily rusts over time, especially in wetter climates, creating an increased need for regular maintenance to ensure a safe access system.
-This material is also very heavy, which makes for a difficult tear down for temporary situations.
+Cons: While harder than aluminum, steel easily rusts over time, especially in wetter climates.
+This creates an increased need for regular maintenance to ensure a safe access system.
+It also creates added hazards if the corrosion goes unnoticed and affects the ramp’s integrity.
+Additionally, steel is also very heavy, which increases the effort required for installation and makes for a difficult tear down for temporary situations.
+It may be stronger than aluminum, but when it comes to the strength-to-weight ratio, aluminum surpasses steel.

 Concrete